-Bean yellow mosaic virus (BYMV) can be found on faba bean.
+Bean yellow mosaic virus (BYMV) can be found on faba beans.

-Control: Other legume crops are susceptible to this virus, therefore, avoid planting faba bean in close proximity to established fields of forage legumes.
+Control: Other pulse crops are susceptible to this virus, therefore, avoid planting faba beans in close proximity to established fields of forage legumes.

-Aster yellows is a common disease on faba bean in Western Canada, however, usually only one to two per cent of the plants are infected and economic losses do not occur.
+Aster yellows is a common disease on faba beans in Western Canada, however, usually only one to two per cent of the plants are infected and economic losses do not occur.

 Control: The disease is transmitted by an insect vector: leafhoppers.
 Leafhoppers arrive on winds from the southern United States as early as March.
-There are also local leafhopper populations, but infected leafhoppers from the United States are thought to be the primary source of infection.
+Although there are local leafhopper populations, infected leafhoppers from the United States are thought to be the primary source of infection.
 If economic thresholds were met, the disease could be controlled by controlling the leafhoppers.

 Alternaria leaf spot is caused by Alternaria alternata, and Powdery mildew is caused by Microsphaera penicillata var. ludens.

-Control: Headline EC® is registered for the control of powdery mildew on faba bean.
+Control: Fungicides are registered for the control of powdery mildew on faba beans.

 Fungicide Resistant Disease Populations

 Just as with different herbicide groups, fungicide groups also have the potential to develop resistance in the disease population.
 Any fungal pathogen population may contain some strains naturally insensitive to various fungicides.
 A gradual or total loss of disease control may occur if these fungicides are used repeatedly in the same fields.
 Other resistance mechanisms that are not linked to site of action, but are specific for individual chemicals, such as enhanced metabolism, may also exist.

 - Where possible, tank mix fungicides that have high risk of developing insensitivity with fungicides from a different group